hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 This competition is quite challenging because the train set is very small (34k images), but the test set is quite large and much more diverse than the training set (70k images).
 Moreover, a lot of product categories in the test set are not presented in the training set.

-These 2 challenges means that top competitors are forced to design very sophisticated post-processing pipelines, query expansion, and rely heavily on local features and information from text.
+These 2 challenges mean that top competitors are forced to design very sophisticated post-processing pipelines, query expansion, and rely heavily on local features and information from text.
 However, it is still useful to take a look at how Deep Metric Learning is used in this competition:

 - [ArcFace](#arcface) and [CosFace](#cosface) is being used by a lot of top teams, including [1st place][shopee_1st_place], [4th place][shopee_4th_place], and [8th place][shopee_8th_place] winning solutions.
 Interestingly, it is being used to learn **both image and text embeddings!** That's soo cool &mdash; you're not limited only to image data!
 - [2nd place][shopee_2nd_place] team used a variant of ArcFace called [Curriculum Face (Huang et al. 2020)][curricular_face].
 According to them, this loss function is much better than ArcFace and its variants.
 - Witnessing the return of [Triplet Loss](#triplet-loss) used by the [3rd place team][shopee_3rd_place] was quite interesting.
-They tried ArcFace also, but strangely it did not worked out for their team.
+They tried ArcFace also, but strangely it did not work out for their team.
 - Another interesting thing that top teams have noticed is that the optimal scaling and margin parameters for ArcFace is different for image and text models.
 So they had to tune them individually.

 [shopee_1st_place]: https://www.kaggle.com/c/shopee-product-matching/discussion/238136